ljw1004/csharpspec/csharp/types.md

 }
 ```

 Because every value type implicitly has a public parameterless instance constructor, it is not possible for a struct type to contain an explicit declaration of a parameterless constructor.
-A struct type is however permitted to declare parameterized instance constructors (§11.3.8).
+A struct type is however permitted to declare parameterized instance constructors ([Constructors](structs.md#constructors)).

 ### Struct types

 A struct type is a value type that can declare constants, fields, methods, properties, indexers, operators, instance constructors, static constructors, and nested types.
-The declaration of struct types is described in §11.1.
+The declaration of struct types is described in [Struct declarations](structs.md#struct-declarations).

 ### Simple types